 The American Foreign Service Association (AFSA), established in 1924, is the professional association and labor union of the United States Foreign Service.
+AFSA and the Foreign Service are both celebrating their 90th anniversaries in 2014.
 With more than 16,000 dues-paying members, AFSA represents more than 31,000 active and retired Foreign Service employees of the Department of State, Agency for International Development (USAID), Foreign Agricultural Service (FAS), Foreign Commercial Service (FCS), International Broadcasting Bureau (IBB), and the Animal and Plant Health Inspection Service (APHIS).

 AFSA's principal missions are to promote a strong, effective professional career Foreign Service as the institutional backbone of American diplomacy, enhance the effectiveness of the Foreign Service, to protect the professional interests and rights of its members, ensure the maintenance of high professional standards for all American diplomats, career or political appointees, and to promote understanding of the critical role of diplomacy and development in promoting America's national security and economic prosperity.
 AFSA seeks to be an effective voice and strong advocate for the Foreign Service with management, the Congress and the American public.